occivink/kakoune-gdb/README.md

 The `gdb-{enable,disable,toggle}-autojump` commands let you control if the current client should jump to the current location when execution is stopped.

-The `gdb-helper.kak` script wraps these commands in shortcuts and shows an infobox detailing them.
-The `gdb-helper` command provides one-off shortcuts, and `gdb-helper-repeat` leaves the shortcuts on until `<esc>` is pressed.

 ### Extending the script

 This script can be extended by defining your own commands. `gdb-cmd` is provided for that purpose: it simply forwards its arguments to the gdb process.
 Some of the predefined commands are defined like that: